KDE/korganizer/README.md

 and works with many different group scheduling servers, giving you the control over your information and the freedom to choose the best solutions.

-KOrganizer is also the calendar, journal and to-do component of Kontact, offering you an integrated solution for your communication and information management needs: email, notes, contacts management, news reader and news feeds reader.
+KOrganizer is also the calendar, journal and to-do component of [Kontact](https://apps.kde.org/kontact/), offering you an integrated solution for your communication and information management needs: email, notes, contacts management, news reader and news feeds reader.
 Even if you do not use it inside Kontact, KOrganizer is integrated with the other KDE PIM applications.
-For instance, you can configure it to show birthdays from &kaddressbook; in your agenda, use KMail to send and receive invitations, etc.
+For instance, you can configure it to show birthdays from [KAddressbook](https://apps.kde.org/kaddressbook/) in your agenda, use [KMail](https://apps.kde.org/kmail2/) to send and receive invitations, etc.